kgrid/kgrid-activator/docs/addingkos.md

 ---
 layout: page
-navtitle: Adding New Knowledge Objects
+navtitle: Adding MOpen Opioid Knowledge Objects

 ---

-## Adding New Knowledge Objects
+## Adding MOpen Opioid Knowledge Objects

 Add new KOs to the existing shelf.
 Once in the shelf directory you will need to activate the new KO objects.
 For example to add the MOpen Opiod KOs.

-1. Download the released MOpen Opiod KOs self (_opid_shelf.zip_) from github [MOpen-Opioid Collection](https://github.com/kgrid/mopen-opioid-collection/releases/latest)
+1. Download the released MOpen Opioid KOs self ([]opid_shelf.zip(https://github.com/kgrid/mopen-opioid-collection/releases/latest)) from github [MOpen-Opioid Collection](https://github.com/kgrid/mopen-opioid-collection/releases/latest)
-1. Download _opid_shelf.zip.zip_ into the directory where the activator jar is located and unzip.
+1. Put the pioid_shelf.zip into the directory where the activator jar is located and unzip.
 This will place the KOs into the shelf directory

 Directory structure should look similar to the following